Skip to content

 How long can lemon bars stay fresh?

 You can make lemon bars several days in advance.
 Keep them covered and chilled.
-Leftover bars can keep for up to a week.
+Leftover bars can keep for up to a week when covered airtight and stored in the fridge.

 lemon bars with lemon slices